christianbaun/ossperf/README.md

 ## Synopsis

-    s3perf.sh -n files -s size [-b <bucket>] [-u] [-a] [-m <alias>] [-z] [-g] [-k] [-p] [-o]
+    ossperf.sh -n files -s size [-b <bucket>] [-u] [-a] [-m <alias>] [-z] [-g] [-k] [-p] [-o]

     Arguments:
     -h : show this message on screen
     -n : number of files to be created
-    -s : size of the files to be created in bytes (max 16777216 = 16 MB) -b : s3perf will create per default a new bucket s3perf-testbucket (or S3PERF-TESTBUCKET, in case the argument -u is set).
+    -s : size of the files to be created in bytes (max 16777216 = 16 MB) -b : ossperf will create per default a new bucket ossperf-testbucket (or OSSPERF-TESTBUCKET, in case the argument -u is set).
 This is not a problem when private cloud deployments are investigated, but for public cloud scenarios it may become a problem, because object-based stoage services implement a global bucket namespace.
 This means that all bucket names must be unique.
-With the argument -b <bucket> the users of s3perf have the freedom to specify the bucket name
+With the argument -b <bucket> the users of ossperf have the freedom to specify the bucket name
     -u : use upper-case letters for the bucket name (this is required for Nimbus Cumulus and S3ninja) -a : use the Swift API and not the S3 API (this requires the python client for the Swift API and the environment variables ST_AUTH, ST_USER and ST_KEY)
     -m : use the S3 API with the Minio Client (mc) instead of s3cmd.
 It is required to provide the alias of the mc configuration that shall be used